JSBarrington/ez-phase/README.md

 1. **Select PHASE Binary**:
    - Click "Browse" to manually locate your PHASE executable
-   - Or use "Auto-detect" to find it automatically
+   - The app validates the binary automatically

 2. **Choose Input Files**:
    - Select a directory containing your .inp files